rniemand/rniemand.github.io/_posts/2022/2022-06-07-LoungeClockV1.md

 The following tools \ materials are required should you want to make your own:

 - 3D Printer - or a 3D printing service near you
-  - Used to print all the components used in the clock
 - 4x [7-Segment display PCB's](https://github.com/rniemand/code-samples/tree/main/projects/lounge-clock) - more information below
 - Piece of wood to mount the clock on
 - ESP8266 - preferably the Wemos D1 Mini